orbeon/orbeon-forms-doc/Form-Runner-~-Autosave.md

 ## Support

-See [[Database Support|Orbeon Forms Features ~ Database Support]] for the detail of which persistence layers support autosave.
+See [[Database Support|Orbeon Forms Features ~ Database Support]] for the detail of which persistence layers and Orbeon Forms versions support the autosave feature.

 ## See also